Bruno Roque

-Bruno Roque de Sousa or simply Bruno (born February 15, 1989 in Paraná) is a Brazilian defensive midfielder.
+Bruno Roque de Sousa or simply Bruno (born February 15, 1989) is a Brazilian defensive midfielder.
 He currently plays for PSTC in Brazil.

 Playing career

 Bruno Roque came through the youth team at Paraná Soccer Technical Center.
 He joined top team of Grêmio in 2007.
 In June, he moved to J1 League club, Kashiwa Reysol.
 End of 2007 season, he returned to Paraná Soccer Technical Center.